aisutd/membership-portal/docs/repo.md

 This contains all the assets that can rendered statically by the application.
 Only essential assests should be stored here to avoid having a large github repo size.

+ - recoil

+This contains the state management tooling for the application. `recoil/state.ts` contains the definitions for all atoms and selectors. `recoil/actions/` stores the logic for populating all the async selectors.

  - styles

 Both global and component level styles should be stored here.
 Any custom tailwind configuration should be saved in this location.

+ - util

+Contains the initialization logic for `aws-sdk` and some shared typescript interfaces. `util/db` contains all the logic for working with the `dynamodb` database.

  - tsconfig.json